The Gersten conjecture for $p$-adic \'etale Tate twists and the $p$-adic cycle class map: Introduction

 Our second main theorem is the following: \begin{theorem}(Thm. \ref{theorem_comparison}) Let the notation be as above but let $X/S$ be smooth projective and $d$ be the relative dimension of $X$ over $S$.
 Assume that $k$ is finite.
 Let $X_k$ be the special fiber of $X$ (in the following also denoted by $X_1$) and denote the inclusion by $i:X_k\to X$.
-Let $X_n=X\times_A A/\pi^n$.
+Let $X_n=X\times_A A/\pi^n$ and let $\hat{\cal K}^M$ denote the improved Milnor K-sheaf defined in \cite{Kerz2010}.
 Then for $q\in\{0,1\}$ there are isomorphisms

 \end{theorem} This was proved for $q=0$ and $A=W(k)$ and assuming that the $k$ is sufficiently large in \cite[Prop.
-1.4]{Lueders2019} and can be considered to be a generalisation of higher-dimensional unramified class field theory over finite fields.
-The proof we give in this article is more conceptual and works more generally.
-One of the key ingredients is the calculation of the top cohomology of $\cal T_r(n)$, which also enters in the proof of Theorem \ref{theorem_intro}, and the Kato conjectures.
+1.4]{Lueders2019} and the proof used the difficult techniques of \cite[Sec.
+7]{BEK14} which only work if $ch(k)>d$.
+The proof we give in this article is more conceptual and works for arbitrary finite residue fields.
+The key ingredients are the calculation of the top cohomology of $\cal T_r(n)$, which also enters in the proof of Theorem \ref{theorem_intro}, the Kato conjectures for logarithmic deRham-Witt sheaves and the Gersten conjecture for $\hat{\cal K}^M_{d,X,\rm Nis}/p^r$ which was recently proved by Morrow and the author.
+The importance of Theorem \ref{theorem_2} comes from the commutative diagram